Credit: Jorge Royan / CC BY-SA 3.0

 The construction of National Theatre in 1868-1881 mirrors the beauty of neo-renaissance architecture.
-Though the theater’s initial years started on an unsteady note due to lack of funds, the spirit of unity among all the classes of society facilitated the construction until the foundation stone laid on May 16, 1868.
+Though the theater’s initial years started on an unsteady note due to lack of funds, the spirit of unity among all the classes of society funded the construction.
 The year and date were noted in history as the day when one of Czech’s prominent historical monuments would take form.
-Years passed until 1881 when the theater held its first performance in the honor of Crown Prince Rudolf of Austria.
+And finally, the theatre held its first performance in the honour of Crown Prince Rudolf of Austria.

 In 1881, the National Theatre suffered another blow when a fire destroyed a major part of the building bringing it to ruins.
-The copper dome, the auditorium and the stage of the theater was unrecognizable needing a drastic restoration on a grand scale.
-Despite the fact that the renovation was going to need large amounts of money, people jovially put in their own funds and collected nearly millions of gulden’s in just 47 days.
-This time architect Josef Schulz was summoned to work on the construction and the reinstitution of the structure.
+The copper dome, the auditorium and the stage of the theatre were totally damaged.
+People jovially put in their own funds and collected nearly millions of guldens in just 47 days.
+Architect Josef Schulz started the reconstruction of the theatre.
 He suggested an expansion of the edifice by including the blocks behind the Provisional Theatre.
-While reinstating the building to its original glory, Schulz made sure that the Josef Zítek vision remained intact.
 He managed to blend the three buildings in a unique architectural style.

 From 1883 onwards:

 The building was reopened on November 18, 1883, with a performance of Smetana’s festive opera Libuše composed especially for this occasion.
 For almost hundred years the theatre continued to entertain with no major hurdles until April 1, 1977, when it was closed for six years.